Under the auspices of the Vice President for Student Affairs, and in support of university

 The Office of Student Development is responsible for advisement of college organizations and their activities as well as leadership development for students involved in the co-curricular program.
 Information on clubs and organizations, the Student Senate, OspreyAdvantage program, fraternities and sororities, and non-traditional student services may be found on its Web site.

-The Office of Care and Community Standards (formerly Student Rights and Responsibilities is charged to support the academic community by promoting the Campus Code of Conduct and provide dispute resolution venues to resolve conduct violations.
+The Office of Care and Community Standards (formerly Student Rights and Responsibilities) is charged with supporting the academic community by promoting the Campus Code of Conduct and providing dispute resolution venues to resolve conduct violations.
 The office manages the Campus Hearing Board as one venue for formal dispute resolution.
 It also gives oversight and supports resolution to student conduct matters in the academic and residential settings as well.

 The goal of the Wellness Center at Stockton is to assist students, faculty, and staff in reaching an optimal level of health and wellness and to respect the connection between physical, emotional and mental health and the process of changing behaviors that contribute to poor health choices.
 The following offices comprise the Wellness Center: